Heart disease describes a range of conditions that affect your heart. Heart diseases include:

 Many things can cause diseases of your heart valves.
 You may be born with valvular disease, or the valves may be damaged by conditions such as:

 Risk factors for developing heart disease include:

-Age.
-Aging increases your risk of damaged and narrowed arteries and weakened or thickened heart muscle.
+- Age.
+Growing older increases your risk of damaged and narrowed arteries and a weakened or thickened heart muscle.

-Smoking.
-Nicotine constricts your blood vessels, and carbon monoxide can damage their inner lining, making them more susceptible to atherosclerosis.
+- Smoking.
+Nicotine tightens your blood vessels, and carbon monoxide can damage their inner lining, making them more susceptible to atherosclerosis.
 Heart attacks are more common in smokers than in nonsmokers.

-High blood cholesterol levels.
-High levels of cholesterol in your blood can increase the risk of formation of plaques and atherosclerosis.
+- High blood cholesterol levels.
+High levels of cholesterol in your blood can increase the risk of plaque formation and atherosclerosis.

 Complications of heart disease include: